 International Day of Friendship is a day to appreciate and promote friendships from all backgrounds.
-It is celebrated across the globe on July 30, 2021, the day promotes the idea that friendships between peoples, countries, cultures and individuals can inspire peace and build bridges between those communities.
+It is celebrated across the globe on July 30, 2022, the day promotes the idea that friendships between peoples, countries, cultures, and individuals can inspire peace and build bridges between those communities.

-Evidence suggest there are 5 steps you can take to improve your mental health and wellbeing.
+Evidence suggests there are 5 steps you can take to improve your mental health and wellbeing.
 One of which is to connect with others.

 For more details on the 5 steps to wellbeing click here.

-Maintaining the significant relationships in our lives brings numerous health benefits, such as increasing our self-esteem and confidence, reducing our stress levels and boosting our sense of purpose and belonging.
+Maintaining significant relationships in our lives brings numerous health benefits, such as increasing our self-esteem and confidence, reducing our stress levels, and boosting our sense of purpose and belonging.

 How to celebrate International Day of Friendship

 - Find out about other cultures: The world is getting smaller and smaller.
 The population is growing yet we can all communicate with each other instantaneously.
-This is a great thing for the curious—we have access to the sum total of human knowledge at our fingertips, and can chat with people from different cultures as easily as we can chat to the person in the next room.
-Use the day to read about people whose lives are almost unimaginably different—and maybe reach out to a few, and see where it takes you.
-Think about what unites people instead of what separates us.
+This is a great thing as we have access to so much knowledge at our fingertips and can chat with people from different cultures as easily as we can chat to the person in the next room.

 - Spend time with friends and family: In our busy lives, we often forget to pause and reach out to those who are closest to us.
-Take the time on the International.
+Take some time on this day to do this.
 If you can’t see a friend, ring them up for a chat or reach out to someone who you’ve not spoken to for a while.

-- Use this day of Friendship to slow down a little, and catch up with the friends and family you maybe neglect a little with your busy schedule.
-Get together - either virtually or at a safe distance - switch off your phones, and revel in each other’s company.
-By making time to be social, you’ll strengthen the bonds that hold your friendships together, and make a positive difference to the lives of people who care about you.
+- Use this day of Friendship to slow down a little and catch up with the friends and family you maybe neglect a little with your busy schedule: Get together, either virtually or in real life to enjoy each other’s company.
+By making this time to be social, you’ll strengthen the bonds that hold your friendships together, and make a positive difference to the lives of people who care about you.

 Type of article: Articles